 CicLAvia represents “tactical urbanism” at its best.
 The organization invites hundreds of thousands of people a year to experience LA in a new way.
 Statistics show increased public transportation usage on CicLAvia day, increased business revenue along each route the day of the event, and increased health benefits as a large temporary urban park takes shape for those few hours.

 Most importantly, CicLAvia is changing people’s attitudes, behaviors and the public conversation regarding alternative transportation, health and wellness, public spaces and community engagement.
-Countless stories have been shared on CicLAvia’s Facebook page and at CicLAvia events illustrating how participants have made changes in their daily lives regarding transportation habits and behaviors because of their participation in CicLAvia.
+Countless stories have been shared on CicLAvia’s social media streams and at CicLAvia events illustrating how participants have made changes in their daily lives regarding transportation habits and behaviors because of their participation in CicLAvia.